hypertidy/vapour/README.md

 Early exploration of allow non-geometry read with rgdal was tried here:
 <https://github.com/r-gris/gladr>

-Big thanks to Edzer Pebesma and Roger Bivand and Tim Keitt for prior art that I crib and copy from.
+Thankss to Edzer Pebesma and Roger Bivand and Tim Keitt for prior art that I crib and copy from.
 Jeroen Ooms helped the R community hugely by providing an automatable build process for libraries on Windows.
 Mark Padgham helped kick me over a huge obstacle in using C++ libraries with